crazycooky77/lego_collection/README.md

 - [GitHub](https://github.com/) to store the code and for version-control
 - [GitHub Desktop](https://desktop.github.com/) to be able to commit changes to the code without having to use the web-based tool
 - [Heroku](https://heroku.com/) to deploy the app and have it available for use online
+- [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets) to deploy the app and use it after project submission
 - [Python](https://www.python.org/) for project functionality
   - [Cloudinary](https://cloudinary.com/documentation/django_integration) for image upload and management
   - [Coverage](https://coverage.readthedocs.io/en/7.4.1/) to check test coverage for the project